 - We get you your insurance policy at the best price with a major insurance company.

 - At renewal time: We start the shopping process all over again, getting you quotes from all the major malpractice insurance companies to again make certain you’re properly priced.

 Request your free medical malpractice insurance quote and learn why more people choose us over anyone else in the nation.

 Historic Medical Malpractice Insurance Rates in North Carolina for Physicians.

 North Carolina has instituted several reforms to its medical liability system over the years.
 It was among the first states to adopt alternative dispute resolution, which can offer a simpler means of settling disputes.
-These alternatives include mediation, arbitration, a summary jury trial and early neutral evaluation.
-North Carolina first began testing these methods in 1991, establishing a series of pilot programs that required mediation of civil actions.
-This system was effective in reducing both the length of conflict and the overall costs.
+These alternatives include mediation, arbitration, a summary jury trial, and early neutral evaluation.
+North Carolina first began testing these methods in 1991, establishing a series of pilot programs that required the mediation of civil actions.
+This system was effective in reducing both the length of the conflict and the overall costs.

 In 2001, a law capping noneconomic damages at $500,000 for medical malpractice cases was passed.
-The law made exceptions if the plaintiff suffered disfigurement, loss of use of part of the body, permanent injury or death, as well as if the defendant was found to have been reckless, grossly negligent, fraudulent, or committed the acts with intent or malice.
+The law made exceptions if the plaintiff suffered disfigurement, loss of use of part of the body, permanent injury, or death, as well as if the defendant was found to have been reckless, grossly negligent, fraudulent, or committed the acts with intent or malice.
 The North Carolina damage cap is indexed to inflation.